Form 1095-B or the Health Coverage Form

 - a government agency such as Medicare and Medicaid

-This is a health insurance plan offered by or on behalf of an employer to an employee.
+- an employer who provides self-insured coverage (this is a health insurance plan offered by or on behalf of an employer to an employee)

 You may receive more than one 1095-B form if one of these situations apply to you: